pkic/pkic.org/content/blog/2017/2017-01-13-2017-looking-back-moving-forward.md

 ---
-title: 2017 – Looking Back, Moving Forward
-authors: [Bruce Morton]
+authors:
+- Bruce Morton
-date: 2017-01-13T21:11:15+00:00
+date: "2017-01-13T21:11:15+00:00"
 dsq_thread_id:
 - 5460572678
+keywords:
+- tls
+- tls 1.3
+- 3des
+- vulnerabilities
+- caa
+- time-stamping
+- revocation
+- ssl 3.0
+- mitm
+- apple
+- rsa
+- malware
+- firefox
+- ca/browser forum
+- cps
+- chrome
+- ssl
+- code signing
+- https
+- identity
+- vulnerability
+- google
+- attack
+- policy
+- encryption
+tags:
+- SSL/TLS
+- TLS 1.3
+- 3DES
+- Vulnerability
+- CAA
+- TSA
+- Revocation
+- SSL 3.0
+- MITM
+- Apple
+- RSA
+- Malware
+- Firefox
+- CA/Browser Forum
+- Policy
+- Chrome
+- Code Signing
+- Identity
+- Google
+- Attack
+- Encryption
+title: 2017 – Looking Back, Moving Forward

 ---
 ### Looking Back at 2016

 Fortunately, 2016 was not a year full of SSL/TLS vulnerabilities.
 Although some researchers did prove old cryptography algorithms should be put out to pasture.
 The year showed the end of public-trusted SHA-1 SSL/TLS certificates.
 It also showed more transparency should be considered due to issues discovered with a few certification authorities (CAs).
-The great news is HTTPS is no longer the minority &#8212; after 20 years, connections using [HTTPS has surpassed HTTP][1].
+The great news is HTTPS is no longer the minority — after 20 years, connections using [HTTPS has surpassed HTTP][1].

 ## Vulnerabilities

 Researchers terminated the use of the SSL 2.0 version of the protocol after a vulnerability called Decrypting RSA with Obsolete and Weakened eNcryption; otherwise known as [DROWN][2] was discovered.
-The vulnerability takes advantage of SSL 2.0&rsquo;s weak anti-Bleichenbacher countermeasure and weak export ciphers.
+The vulnerability takes advantage of SSL 2.0’s weak anti-Bleichenbacher countermeasure and weak export ciphers.
 The attack can be performed in about 8 hours for a cost of about $440 on Amazon EC2.
 Administrators should not support SSL 2.0 (or SSL 3.0) on your servers.

 [HEIST][3] was announced, which allows known compression-based attacks such as BREACH and CRIME to be performed directly in the browser with no network access required.
 The vulnerability is easier to implement because a man-in-the-middle (MitM) position is not required.
 HEIST is based on the fact that SSL/TLS encryption will leak data through compression.
 This attack would most likely be implemented through the use of third-party cookies.
 Site operators should ensure they trust their third-party content.